barbazul/1kfa/mod_guide_gm.md

 think up creative solutions or approaches that you won't have predicted beforehand, and that might break one of the above formats.
 The key is to be true to the established fiction.
 Also realize that you have power to introduce facts into the fiction.
-For instance, what kind of GM move you choose in response to player's failed flips.
+For instance, by the GM move you choose in response to player's failed flips.

 A GM's role is not to be the opponent of the players.
 You're not trying to make their characters *die*.
-On the contrary, you should be a big fan of the characters in the story being created.
+On the contrary, you should be a *fan* of the characters.
 The best story is one where they struggle, but succeed.

 ## Loot